Witiko/scm-at-arqmath3/paper/main.md

 math information retrieval.

-In our work, we compare the soft vector space model against standard sparse retrieval baselines and state-of-the-art math information retrieval systems.
+In our work, we compare the soft vector space model against standard sparse retrieval baselines and state-of-the-art math information retrieval systems from Task 1 (Answer Retrieval) of the ARQMath-3 lab.
 We evaluate the impact of different math representations, different notions of similarity between key words and math symbols ranging from Levenshtein distances to deep neural language models, and different ways of combining text and math.

-(A paragraph summarizing the results and our contribution will be added in the camera-ready.)
+We show that using the soft vector space model consistently improves effectiveness compared to using standard sparse retrieval techniques.
+We also show that the Tangent-L math representation achieves better effectiveness than LaTeX, and that modeling text and math separately using two models improves effectiveness compared to jointly modeling text and math using a single model.
+Lastly, we show that different math representations and different ways of combining text and math benefit from different notions of similarity.
+Our best system achieves NDCG' of 0.251 on Task 1 of the ARQMath-3 lab.

 # Keywords {#keywords}